MatheusJCastro/meafs/README.md

 ### Compilation

 There is one file written in C Language (`meafs/meafs_code/scripts/bisec_interpol.c`), **in the first run, MEAFS will compile the C library using GCC**.
-Otherwise, the compilation directives can be found in the `meafs/meafs_code/scripts/comp.sh`.
+Otherwise, the compilation directives can be found in `meafs/meafs_code/scripts/comp.sh`.
 The C file needs to be compiled as a shared library, when using *GCC Compiler*, this can be achieved by adding the `-shared` flag.

 If the auto compilation fails, for Linux users, just add execution privileges at the `comp.sh` file and execute it in a terminal to create the binary.
 For that, open a terminal in the `meafs/meafs_code/scripts/` folder and type: